SelenB/ABM-Dance-Party/README.md

 #### Installation Troubleshooting

 If you receive the error message `-bash: mesa: command not found` when trying to install mesa, run the following in your command line:
-`export PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin"` and then close and reopen the terminal.
+`$ export PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin"` and then close and reopen the terminal.